midhunkalarikkal/FullDomain/Notes/Nodejs.md

   JavaScript uses a single thread from the processor to execute code.
   This single thread is managed by the v8 engine inside the JavaScript runtime environment..
   All tasks (like variable declarations, function calls, etc.) are handled sequentially in this single thread.

+`Cores`
+  A core is a physical processing unit inside a CPU.
+  Each core can independently execute its own tasks.
+  So, more cores = more true multitasking.

+`Threads`
+  A thread is a virtual or logical core created by a technology called Hyper-Threading.
+  Each core can run 2 threads (usually), acting like two virtual cores.
+  Threads share the same core’s resources, so they are not as powerful as real cores.

 `Working synchronous`
 ------------------------